 musician / educator / arts administrator

-A junior at the University of Michigan School of Music, Theatre, and Dance, Catherine majors in Choral Music Education as a Piano Principal, and minors in Performing Arts Management and Entrepreneurship.
-She studies piano with Dr. Matthew Bengtson, and voice with DMA candidate JoAna Rusche.
-At Michigan, she sings with the GRAMMY-nominated Chamber Choir, under the direction of Dr. Eugene Rogers.
-She received the William J. Branstrom Freshman prize and is a University Honors student.
+Graduating with Honors from the University of Michigan School of Music, Theatre, and Dance, Catherine majored in Choral Music Education as a Piano Principal, and minored in Performing Arts Management and Entrepreneurship.
+She studied piano with Dr. Matthew Bengtson, and voice with Dr. JoAna Rusche.
+At Michigan, she sang with the GRAMMY-nominated Chamber Choir, under the direction of Dr. Eugene Rogers, and was featured as a soloist in the ensemble.
+She was a recipient of the William J. Branstrom Freshman prize and was a James B. Angell Scholar.

-Catherine has been named a Grand-Prix winner of Music-Fest’s “Rising Talents” competition, for which she played in Carnegie Hall’s Weill Recital Hall in April 2018.
+Catherine has been named a Grand-Prix winner of Music-Fest’s “Rising Talents” piano competition, for which she played in Carnegie Hall’s Weill Recital Hall in April 2018.
 She is a Scholarship Recipient of the Westfield Music Club, The College Women’s Club of Westfield, and the Maplewood Men’s Glee Club.
 She was a third prize winner for Great Composer’s International Chopin Competition.
 She has attended summer intensives at the Eastman School of Music, Westminster Conservatory, and Rutgers Mason Gross School of the Arts.
-Catherine also enjoys to play and sing jazz, and to arrange and compose music.
+Catherine enjoys singing, playing, and writing and arranging music of all genres.

-Outside of music, Catherine loves to write, run, practice yoga, knit and needlepoint, and spend time with her family and friends.
-She
+Outside of her life in music, Catherine is a die-hard Michigan fan (go Blue!), and loves to travel, write, knit and craft, and spend time with her family and loved ones.